vvatter/llm-pdf-remediation/DEVELOG.md

 Acrobat reading and click-selection behavior remain the external acceptance test for these newly processed issues.

-## 2026-07-16: Newsletter Corpus Wrap-Up
+## 2026-07-16: Initial Corpus Wrap-Up

-The newsletter phase concluded with nine released accessible PDFs: 1996, 1997, 1998, 2004, 2005, 2007, 2008, 2009, and 2010.
-Every release passed exact selected-base
-rendering, sampled source fidelity, qpdf, structure-plan comparison, transformation and visual-block checks, text-extraction compatibility, complete tagging, and veraPDF PDF/UA-1.
+The initial corpus phase concluded with nine released accessible PDFs.
+Every release passed exact selected-base rendering, sampled source fidelity, qpdf, structure-plan comparison, transformation and visual-block checks, text-extraction compatibility, complete tagging, and veraPDF PDF/UA-1.

 The 1996, 2004, and 2007 outputs were manually spot-checked in Acrobat after the final compiler changes.
 Read Out Loud, click targets, selection, and the difficult reading